g1eb/g1eb.github.io/README.md

 This virtual space is a general purpose interactive envornment for creating and managing textual data.

-Among other things, one can use this tool to:
+Among other things, one can use this tool for:
-- spatially and thematically structure textual data
+- spatially and thematically structuring textual data
-- create to-do lists as sticky notes in a virtual environment
+- creating to-do lists as sticky notes in a virtual environment
-- collaborate creatively in interactive brainstorm sessions
+- collaborating in creative and interactive brainstorm sessions
-- view notes in virtual or augmented reality
+- viewing notes in virtual or augmented reality

 [Click here for a live demo](https://rawgit.com/g1eb/g1b-frames/master/)